hantsy/spring-kotlin-coroutines-sample/README.md

 }
 ```

-Create a data class mapping to the table `posts`.
+Create a data class which is mapped to the table `posts`.

 ```java
 @Table("posts")